 Angelina Jolie on Her Insecurities & Finding Happiness

-The complex character is known for her dueling personalities: she’s a biker chick, political activist, and mother all rolled into one.
+In person, it’s obvious why Angelina Jolie is an A-list celebrity.
+Her beauty is like a mesmerizing magnet, keeping all eyes fixated on her, yet it’s clear that she is somewhat of an introvert.
+Her gestures and her walk are so graceful that they take a person off-guard, especially given the fact that her complex public persona is known for dueling personalities: she’s a biker chick, humanitarian activist, and mother all rolled into one.
 It’s because of her seemingly opposing interests and dedications that few really have a grasp of who the real Angelina is.
-What better way to find out than through her own – very famously sexy – lips.
+What better way to find out than through her own – very famously sexy – lips…

 Angelina: Oh, God, I struggle with low self-esteem all the time!
 I think everyone does.
 I have so much wrong with me.
 I’m odd looking.
 Sometimes I think I look like a funny muppet.

-Angelina: We come to love not by finding the perfect person, but by learning to see an imperfect person perfectly.
-Love one person, take care of them until you die.
-You know, raise kids.
+Angelina: I think that we come to love not by finding the perfect person, but by learning to see an imperfect person perfectly.
+Raise kids.
 Have a good life.
 Be a good friend.
 And try to be completely who you are.
 And figure out what you personally love.
 And go after it with everything you’ve got no matter how much it takes.

 Angelina: Because I seem like a bad girl, people always automatically think that I am 100% bad girl.
 Or that I carry a dark secret with me or that I’m obsessed with death.
 The truth is that I am probably the least morbid person one can meet.
 If I think more about death than some other people, it is probably because I love life more than they do!